Muslim advocacy group decries ‘guilt by association’ on 20th anniversary of 9/11 attacks

 Muslim Americans say they are the target of an “unfair assignment” of “guilt by association” 20 years after al Qaeda terrorists claiming to act in the name of jihad flew airplanes into the Pentagon as well as New York City’s World Trade Center twin towers, said Nihad Awad, executive director of the Council on American Islamic Relations (CAIR), at a D.C. news conference.

 The group also presented a Greenbelt, Maryland, man who said police were inattentive to his report of a hate crime on Thursday.
+Police later said the alleged assailant had experienced “a mental health crisis.”

 The Sept.
 11, 2001, attacks killed more than 3,000 people and injured thousands more at the Arlington and New York City locations.
 A fourth aircraft believed to be destined for the U.S. Capitol was brought down in a field in Shanksville, Pennsylvania, after a group of passengers rushed the cockpit and overpowered the hijackers.